 The First 20 Hours: How to Learn Anything by Josh Kaufman [TED VIDEO]

-When you are faced with that number then it is easy to justify not doing anything at all.
-And as humans our default action seems to be no action.
+When you face that number, then it is easy to justify not doing anything at all.
+And as humans, our default action seems to be no action.
 Josh Kaufman challenges this view and posits that you can get pretty good at anything in about 20 hours.

-As I wrote in my post Improve your life: Learn Something New you can make a decision to be pretty good at something and have fun with very little effort if you get over the initial feeling of incompetence.
+As I wrote in my post Improve your life: Learn Something New you can decide to be pretty good at something and have fun with very little effort if you get over the initial feeling of incompetence.

 Here are the steps to effectively learn new skills: